We were standing in the kitchen of our holiday cottage on the Isle of Mull. My friend turned to me and asked:

 The tears that rose up were sudden and unexpected as I blubbed out in response, "Nothing.
 There isn't anything I want.
 Everything is perfect.
 Life is perfect.
 There isn't anything that could make this any better."

 I meant it.
 And my response had absolutely nothing to do with what I had and didn't have in my life.
-A year earlier, the same question in a similar circumstance may have had me answer:
+A year earlier, the same question in a similar circumstance might have had me answer with a list of things including a boyfriend, more money, more travel, more success, better fitness.

 On paper, I could still say all of those things.
 I don't have a boyfriend.
 I'm not any more 'known' in the world than I was a year ago.
 I live off around the same amount of money.
 And I have no current plans to travel anywhere.